 Deglazing After sautéing or searing meat, deglaze the pan with red wine to loosen the flavorful browned bits, creating a delicious pan sauce.

-See also How to cook breaded cube steak in air fryer
+See also How long to slow cook a roast in the oven

 Remember, the quality of the wine you use in cooking does matter.
 While it’s not necessary to use an expensive bottle, choosing a red wine that you enjoy drinking will enhance the flavors of your dishes.